Home

 • "There is treasure to be desired and oil in the dwelling of the wise; but a foolish man spendeth it up."

-Clearly, in God's economy, it is the foolish man that spends up all his wealth and does not prepare for the future, as contrasted with the wise who makes sure that they have enough provisions.
+Clearly, in God's economy, it is the foolish man who spends up all his wealth and does not prepare for the future, as contrasted with the wise who make sure that they have enough provisions.
 We are not to tempt the Lord God in embracing near-sighted or spendthrift decisions that will be at the expense of the family, thinking that God will miraculously make a way for us or them.
 This is in no wise an example of Godly trust, rather it is testing or tempting the Lord God.
 Preparing for a time of need is both honorable and Biblical.
 And we can see an example of this prudent stewardship, as it is recorded in the book of Genesis.

 Genesis 41:29-36